amitfin/retry/README.md

 - Delay intervals between failures: `[1, 2, 4, 8, 16, 32]`.
 Each interval is twice the duration of the preceding one.
 - Cumulative execution offsets: `[0, 1, 3, 7, 15, 31, 63]`.
 These values represent the absolute time offsets at which each successive inner action is performed.

-Linear backoff is an alternative strategy that can be expressed as a plain (non-template) string, without brackets:
+Linear backoff is an alternative strategy that can be expressed as an integer or a plain (non-template) string:
-- Example: `"10"`
+- Example: `10` (or `"10"`)
 - Delay intervals between failures: `[10, 10, 10, 10, 10, 10]`
 - Cumulative execution offsets: `[0, 10, 20, 30, 40, 50, 60]`